notation-dev/notation/README.md

   <a href="https://discord.gg/mGzDWShPzm"><img alt="Discord" src="https://img.shields.io/discord/1154880135678406676"></a>
 </h1>

-### JavaScript-native development for cloud-native deployment
+### JavaScript-native developer toolkit for cloud-native deployments

 Notation is an experimental serverless toolkit designed for JavaScript's culture and ecosystem.